google/note-maps/js/README.md

 # Note Maps JavaScript

+**DEPRECATED.
+Efforts to implement Note Maps using JavaScript are indefinitely shelved.**

 Note maps can be treated like a set of structured documents, where topic names become headings, and where occurrences and associations become list items under those headings.
 If the type of each occurrence and role are included, and the